marcoabcoding/Blockchain_with_Python/README.md

 # Basic Blockchain Implementation with Flask

-This repository contains a Python-based basic implementation of a blockchain, along with a Flask web application to interact with it.
+This repository contains a Python-based implementation of a blockchain, along with a Flask web application to interact with it.

 ## Features